Capital Power secures contract for the 178 megawatt Bloom Wind project and shifts the construction decision for Genesee 4 and 5 to late 2016

 Non-GAAP Financial Measures

-The Company uses (i) adjusted EBITDA, (ii) funds from operations, (iii) cash flow per share, (iv) discretionary cash flow, (v) normalized earnings attributable to common shareholders, and (vi) normalized earnings per share as financial performance measures.
-These terms are not defined financial measures according to GAAP and do not have standardized meanings prescribed by GAAP, and are, therefore, unlikely to be comparable to similar measures used by other enterprises.
-These measures should not be considered alternatives to gross income, net income, net income attributable of shareholders of the Company, net cash flows from operating activities or other measures of financial performance calculated in accordance with GAAP.
+The Company uses (i) adjusted EBITDA, (ii) funds from operations, (iii) normalized earnings attributable to common shareholders, and (iv) normalized earnings per share as financial performance measures.
+These terms are not defined financial measures according to GAAP and do not have standardized meanings prescribed by GAAP, and, therefore, are unlikely to be comparable to similar measures used by other enterprises.
+These measures should not be considered alternatives to net income, net income attributable to shareholders of the Company, net cash flows from operating activities or other measures of financial performance calculated in accordance with GAAP.
 Rather, these measures are provided to complement GAAP measures in the analysis of the Company’s results of operations from management’s perspective.
-Reconciliations of adjusted EBITDA to gross income, operating income and net income, funds from operations to net cash flows from operating activities and normalized earnings attributable to common shareholders to net income attributable to shareholders of the Company are contained in the Company’s Management’s Discussion and Analysis, prepared as of April 23, 2015, for the three months ended March 31, 2015 which is available under the Company’s profile on SEDAR at www.SEDAR.com.
+Reconciliations of adjusted EBITDA to net (loss) income, funds from operations to net cash flows from operating activities and normalized earnings attributable to common shareholders to net (loss) income attributable to shareholders of the Company are contained in the Company’s Management’s Discussion and Analysis, prepared as of April 22, 2016, for the three months ended March 31, 2016 which is available under the Company’s profile on SEDAR at www.SEDAR.com.

 Forward-looking information or statements included in this press release are provided to inform the Company’s shareholders and potential investors about management’s assessment of Capital Power’s future plans and operations.
 This information may not be appropriate for other purposes.
 The forward-looking information in this press release is generally identified by words such as will, anticipate, believe, plan, intend, target, and expect or similar words that suggest future outcomes.